Blood Hematocrit

 Since plasma is a liquid and contains water, and alcohol is more soluble in water, it will contain a higher concentration of alcohol than the solid particles in the blood.
 The less plasma in the blood (i.e., the higher the hematocrit), the more concentrated the alcohol will be in the existing plasma.
 Thus, the higher the hematocrit, the higher the alcohol concentration in the plasma.
 To put it another way, if two subjects have the same blood-alcohol concentration in their bodies, but one has a higher hematocrit, that person’s plasma will have a higher concentration of alcohol.

-Contact our firm today at (562) 330-4173 to schedule a free initial estimate with The Law Offices Of Taylor & Taylor.
+Contact our firm today at (562) 330-4173 to schedule a free initial estimate with The Law Offices of Taylor & Taylor.

 -